 Third day: Add the remaining ingredients (onions, peppers, dry mustard, salt, and pepper).
 Bring to a rapid boil, cover, and simmer three hours on low heat, stirring frequently.
 The secret of the taste lies in soaking the beans in the ham-flavored liquid.

-Note: This makes a huge amount (I found this out the hard way when I made them for Jonathan and me a couple years ago).
+Note: This makes a huge amount (I found this out the hard way when I made them a couple years ago).
 This time, I’m cutting the recipe in half and plan to freeze a lot of it.